gatsbyjs/gatsby/docs/blog/2018-2-6-choosing-a-back-end/index.md

 So if you have any experience with React, or if you’re just getting started, this is a great choice.
 Gatsby doesn’t tell you how your code has to look.
 In fact it’s setup so you can use Markdown files for pages, but I didn’t fancy that, so I don’t.
 Simple as that!
 Likewise, if I want to scale this to build websites for other people, I don’t want to spend ages teaching them how to use Markdown, clone a Git repo and add it to the Git repo.
 Queue a Headless CMS.

 You build your site.
-You’ve got your SASS, you’ve got your Markdown files (or not), but everything’s blank!
+You’ve got your Sass, you’ve got your Markdown files (or not), but everything’s blank!
 So now what?
 How do we populate it with content?

 ## The Next Step: A back-end